ga-wdi-boston/sql-references-join-tables/README.md

 -   In our library, how do we connect `borrowers` to `books`.
 -   How should clinic administrators record appointments?
--   And what does our cookbook need that includes ingredients?
+-   What does our cookbook need to include ingredients in recipes?

 Let's model these new entities (objects) and their relationships to our existing entities (objects).

 ## Creating many-to-many relationships between entities

-In an RDBMs, we do this using oin tables
+In an RDBMs, we do this using join tables

 ### Demonstration: Create tables for borrowers and loans